Kurt Beck

-Kurt Beck (born 5 February 1949) is a German politician of the Social Democratic Party (SPD), who served as the 7th Minister President of Rhineland-Palatinate from 1994 to 2013 and as the 55th President of the Bundesrat in 2000/01.
+Kurt Beck (born 5 February 1949) is a German politician of the Social Democratic Party (SPD), who served as the 7th Minister President of Rhineland-Palatinate from 1994 to 2013 and as the 55th President of the Bundesrat in 2000–01.
 In May 2006, he succeeded Matthias Platzeck as chairman of the German Social Democratic Party (SPD).
 He resigned from that post in September 2008.

-On 28 September 2012 Beck announced his resignation from the post of minister-president.
+On 28 September 2012, Beck announced his resignation from the post of minister-president.
 He was succeeded by social minister Malu Dreyer.

 Following Peter Struck's death in 2012, Beck – together with Dieter Schulte – became the chair of the Friedrich Ebert Foundation; he served until 2020, when he was replaced with Martin Schulz.

-Biography
+Early life and career

 Beck was born in Bad Bergzabern, Rhineland-Palatinate, to the bricklayer Oskar Beck and his wife Johanna.
 Both his parents had their roots in the town Kapsweyer in southern Rhenish Palatinate.
 He grew up in Steinfeld.

-From 1963 to 1968, he became an electrician.
+From 1963 to 1968, Beck became an electrician.
 After military duty in 1968 and 1969, he graduated from an evening school in 1972.
 Since then, he served as an employee representative on works councils.